 The first Mauser rifle was created in 1871 by Paul Mauser and his older brother, Wilhelm.
-It became one of the first metal cartridge weapons of the German Empire, and it was one of many firearms in a line of successful rifles and pistols.
+It became one of the first metal cartridge weapons of the German Empire.
 The Gewehr 98 (referring to 1898) was introduced to the public, and it is now nationally recognized as the company’s most popular rifle.
 It is better known as the Mauser M98.
 The manufactured Mauser rifles we purchase today are still created from the original designs from over 100 years ago.

 Today, while the M 98 is still a beautiful classic that also shouldn’t go unlooked, we have the Mauser M12.
 This bolt-action rifle has the same time-tested functionality with some ergonomic improvements.
 The overall design features a thumbhole stock, which only enhances the ability for the shooter to hunt with accuracy unlike any other.
 Shots will be more controlled, and it will be faster to re-zero on any optics (if it’s even necessary).
 The body is made of a combination of solid steel and a high-grade laminated wood, bringing durability and a classic appeal together.
 The standard barrel is 22 inches in length and you can choose out of a wide range of calibers, from .270 to .30-06 or even the .308 if you plan on going after the big stuff.
 Forget your Remingtons and Mossbergs.
 Everyone will be asking where you got your Mauser M12.

 CZ stands for Ceska zbrojovka of the Czech Republic.
-In the mid-1930s, the company was contracted by the National Defense Council (we could only imagine why), and they produced solely military arms.
+In the mid-1930s, the company was contracted by the National Defense Council to produce military arms.
 These included aircraft machine guns, military pistols, and rifles.
 After the Nazi occupation ended, the company split off to produce aircraft parts.
 It wasn’t until the 1980s that CZ returned its focus to weaponry, and they produced the slightly more popular firearms you can find on their website today.

-It’s highly likely that CZ’s history with aircraft part manufacturing explains their choice of using steel frames on a majority of their handguns, as opposed to the commonly seen polymer and alloy.
+It’s highly likely that CZ’s history with aircraft part manufacturing explains their choice of using steel frames.
+This is opposed to the commonly seen polymer and alloy.
 The CZ 75 weighs just over two pounds.
-While it may not be best for concealing in an IWB holster, you’ll experience a really solid grip and incredibly controllable recoil, so your shots should be crisp and accurate.
+While it may not be best for concealing in an IWB holster, you’ll experience a really solid grip and incredibly controllable recoil.
+This means the CZ 75 shots should be crisp and accurate.
 The lack of popularity with CZ is probably due to their later re-entrance to civilian gun manufacturing, but that’s hardly a reason to pass up the beautiful craftsmanship.
 You’ll find the CZ 75 priced in the $600 range – around the same price you would be paying for Gen 4 Glocks.

 Savage Arms Stevens 320

 Finally, we have the Savage Arms Stevens 320 Pump Action Shotgun.
-We may not be looking at a classic design, but this shotgun is one of the most low profile firearms you’ll ever lay eyes on.
+It is not a classic design, but this shotgun is one of the most low profile firearms you’ll ever see.
 Simplicity is key, on this one, giving the shooter the opportunity for expert, one-shot kills.
 The Stevens 320 isn’t anything new, and you may notice that it’s incredibly similar to the Winchester Model 1300.
 We could nit-pick all we want to, but the combination of a no-frills design, powerful action, and a low price-point makes the 320 a worthy and underrated competitor on the market.

-The American made company, Savage Arms, was established in the 1890s in New York by Arthur Savage (who arguably has the best name ever).
+The American made company, Savage Arms, was established in the 1890s in New York by Arthur Savage.
 Savage Arms and Steven Arms joined forces in 1920, and history was made.
 Going up against brands such as Remington, Winchester, and Colt, the firearm duo had to create innovative and modern concepts that could beat out classic best sellers.
 Savage Arms provided the U.S. military with millions of weapons during WW II.
 Now, we have effective and up-to-date shotguns, such as the Stevens 320 Pump Action, that combine guaranteed shooting ability with back-to-basics construction.

 The Savage Arms Stevens 320 Pump can be purchased with either a pistol grip or semi-pistol grip and a tube style magazine.
 The stocks are synthetic, and they’re great for securing the butt firmly against your body.
 The carbon steel barrel is a surprising 18 inches long, all finished in a matte black.
 This shotgun is normally overlooked because most buyers quickly go to classic appearances, but the Stevens 320 has a lot of power behind it and is really easy to use.
 Don’t let the price make you question it, either: it’s well under $300.
 It’s affordable and practical.